 1990: After 6,137 performances at the Shubert Theatre the curtain came down on the original production of “A Chorus Line” with lyrics by Edward Kleban and music by Marvin Hamlisch.

-1991: It was reported today that Israeli commemorative coins “appeal more to the heartstrings than to the purse strings.”
+1991: The New York Times reports that Israeli commemorative coins “appeal more to the heartstrings than to the purse strings.”
 Some examples of this are “the coins struck for Israel's 1991 Independence Day to commemorate the immigration of Jews from around the world, a process that is continuing with the arrival of Jews from Ethiopia and the Soviet Union.
 In 1950, the Israeli Parliament passed the Law of Return, which guarantees citizenship to any Jewish immigrant.
 Since then, millions of Jews have immigrated.
 Previous surges of such immigration have strained the Israeli Government's resources, and the new surge's proportions are nearly overwhelming.
 To raise money for the new immigrants, Israel has been selling bonds and seeking donations.
 The Government Coins and Medals Corporation has minted three new commemoratives.
 The three coins are similar in design.
 Each shows immigrants alighting from a Boeing 747.
 Around the outside of the coin, in English and Hebrew, appears a phrase from the Book of Jeremiah: "I will gather them out of all countries."
 On the other side is a wide band running through the center of the coin with a large numeral -- the coin's value.
 The coins are available in one-shekel and two- and 10-sheqalim pieces.
 The smaller denominations are 92.5 percent silver, while the 10-sheqalim piece is 90 percent gold.
 The coins will have a limited mintage -- 15,000 of each silver coin and 6,000 gold 10-sheqalim coins.
 The silver shekel and the gold 10-sheqalim coin both weigh close to half a troy ounce, while the two-Shekalim coin is nearly a troy ounce of silver.
 The prices are $32 for the large proof silver two-Shekalim coin and $52 for both the brilliant uncirculated one-shekel and the proof two-Shekalim coins.
 The gold proof 10-sheqalim coin is $399.
 All are packaged in a presentation case.
 The coins may be ordered from the American Israel Numismatic Association.”

 1995: “Destiny Turns On The Radio” a comedy featuring Allen Garfield was released today in the United States.